wannaben/wannaben.github.io/index.md

     // Check if autoplay flag exists in sessionStorage const autoplayFlag = sessionStorage.getItem('autoplay');

-    if (autoplayFlag) {
+    if (autoplayFlag && autoplayFlag === 'true') {
-        // Stop autoplay if the flag exists const videoElement = document.getElementById('myVideo');
+        // Autoplay the video only if the flag is not set to 'true' const videoElement = document.getElementById('myVideo');
         videoElement.autoplay = false;

-        // Remove the autoplay flag from sessionStorage sessionStorage.removeItem('autoplay');
     }
 </script>